axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 # Our Reference Baseline

 Establishing a reference baseline enhances operational efficiency.
 It ensures quality, consistency, and clear communication for customers; reduces decision fatigue, boosts productivity, and fosters collaboration for our team; and supports scalability, compliance, and continuous improvement for Axelerant.
 This comprehensive approach addresses current challenges and prepares us for future growth.
+[Read more...](why-ref-baseline.md)

 At this time, this baseline is standardized for our projects in CDM but will eventually also apply to our managed projects.